 Bully breeds share common ancestors, which is why they have many similar traits.
 They descend from dogs that were historically used in bull-baiting, dogfighting, and other inhumane bloodsports.
 Over time, people employed selective breeding to create distinct breeds.
 And there were crosses among the breeds, which resulted in mixed breed pit bull-type dogs.

 These dogs generally still possess the strength, courage, and tenacity of their ancestors.
 However, over the years breeders have specifically bred for sweeter and more companionable temperaments, along with different appearances.

-When asking if pit bull-type dogs are dangerous, one must first remember that ANY breed of dog can be dangerous.
-To understand what can make a dog aggressive, consider following factors:
+When asking whether pit bull-type dogs are dangerous, one must first remember that any breed of dog can be dangerous.
+To understand what can make a dog aggressive, consider the following factors:

 - A dog that was deliberately bred from a line of aggressive dogs is more likely to have natural aggressive tendencies.

 - A dog that is never properly socialized is more likely to be aggressive.